thingsdb/ThingsDocs/v0/content/connect/socket/_index.md

 #### ID (16bit)
 The ID can be used as an identifier of your package.
 When ThingsDB send a response on a request, it will use the same ID so this allows you to map a response to a request.
-This is useful if you want to send multiple request in parallel.
+This is useful if you want to send multiple requests in parallel.
-Needs to be stored as **16-bit, Little Endian**.
+It needs to be stored as **16-bit, Little Endian**.

 #### TYPE (Unsigned, 8bit)
 Package type is used to describe what kind of package is transmitted.